 12.11 \protect

 All LaTeX commands are either fragile or robust.
-A fragile command can break when it is used in the argument to certain other commands.
-Commands that contain data that LaTeX writes to an auxiliary file and re-reads later are fragile.
-This includes material that goes into a table of contents, list of figures, list of tables, etc. Fragile commands also include line breaks, any command that has an optional argument, and many more.
-To prevent such commands from breaking, one solution is to preceded them with the command \protect.
+A fragile command can break when it is used in the argument to certain other commands, typically those that write material to the table of contents, the cross-reference file, etc. To prevent fragile commands from causing errors, one solution is to precede them with the command \protect.

 If you get strange errors from commands used in moving arguments, try preceding it with \protect.
-Every fragile commands must be protected with their own \protect.
+Each fragile command must be protected with their own \protect.

-Although usually a \protect command doesn’t hurt, length commands are robust and should not be preceded by a \protect command.
-Nor can a \protect command be used in the argument to \addtocounter or \setcounter command.
+Although usually a \protect command doesn’t hurt, length commands such as \parindent should not be preceded by a \protect command (see Lengths.
+Nor can a \protect command be used in the argument to \addtocounter or \setcounter command (see \setcounter and \addtocounter.
+These commands are already robust.

 \begin{figure}